 - Pour the coconut milk into the pan.

-- Add the lentils and nutritional yeast and stir well.
+- Add the water, lentils and nutritional yeast and stir well.

 - Bring to the boil, then simmer for 20 minutes, stirring occasionally, until the lentils are cooked.